openmrs/openmrs-contrib-rest-api-docs/source/includes/Visit/visits.md

 ## Visits Overview

 * A Visit in OpenMRS represents precisely what it sounds like: a time when a patient is actively interacting with the the healthcare system, typically at a location.

-* The metadata differentiating different types of visits is a Visit Type.
-Visit Types displayed in the user interface, also can be searched against.
+* The metadata differentiating different types of visits is a Visit Type.Visits can also be searched against Visit Types displayed in the user interface.

 * A visit contains encounters, which store more granular data about treatments or services.

-## Let's look at an example of Visits
+* Let's look at an example of Visits

-At the Amani Clinic, a patient might typically check-in at registration, be seen by a doctor, and receives medication <b> dispensed </b> in the pharmacy.
-This would be recorded as one <b> visit </b> of <b> visit type of Outpatient </b>, and contain <b> three encounters (Registration, Consultation, and Dispensing) </b>.
+At the Amani Clinic, a patient might typically check-in at registration, be seen by a doctor, and receives medication dispensed in the pharmacy.
+This would be recorded as one **visit** of visit type of Outpatient and contain three encounters (Registration, Consultation, and Dispensing).

 ## Visits Sub Resource types